Maximal Inequalities and Some Applications: Some General Principles

-\paragraph{Separability.} A process is called \emph{separable} with \emph{separating set} $D\subseteq [0,\infty)$, if for some countable set $D$ the set $\{(t,X_t(\omega)) \mid t\in D\}$ is for almost all $\omega\in\Omega$ a dense (w.r.t.\ the Euclidean topology in $[0,\infty)\times\rd$) in the graph $\{(t,X_t(\omega))\mid t\geq 0\}$.
+\paragraph{Separability.} A process is called \emph{separable} with \emph{separating set} $D\subseteq [0,\infty)$, if for some countable set $D$ the set $\{(t,X_t(\omega)) \mid t\in D\}$ is for almost all $\omega\in\Omega$ dense (w.r.t.\ the Euclidean topology in $[0,\infty)\times\rd$) in the graph $\{(t,X_t(\omega))\mid t\geq 0\}$.
 In particular, this allows us to calculate suprema etc.\ along the countable set $D$, rendering everything measurable.
-A full discussion on separability can be found in Dellacherie \& Meyer \cite[pp.~153--161]{dm-1} and Lo\`eve \cite[Vol.~2, pp.~170--178]{loeve77}.
+A full discussion on separability can be found in Dellacherie \& Meyer~\cite[pp.~153--161]{dm-1} and Lo\`eve~\cite[Vol.~2, pp.~170--178]{loeve77}.
 The notion of \emph{separability} is hardly seen in modern texts.
-This is mainly due to the following two results: \begin{fact}[Doob] Every stochastic process $(X_t)_{t\geq 0}$ with values in $\rd$ has a separable modification taking values in $[-\infty,+\infty]^d$. \end{fact} A proof of this can be found in \cite[Thm.~29, p.~157]{dm-1} or in Doob~\cite[Thm.~II.2.4]{doob53}.
-Note that the modification is, in general, not $\rd$-valued; moreover, we have no control on what the separating set $D$ will be. \begin{fact} Let $(X_t)_{t\geq 0}$ be a stochastic process with values in $\rd$ which is defined on a complete probability space. \begin{enumerate}\itemsep5pt \item[\upshape (a)] If $(X_t)_{t\geq 0}$ is continuous in probability, i.e.\ $\lim_{s\to t}\Pp\left(|X_s - X_t| > \epsilon\right)=0$ for all $\epsilon>0$ and $t\geq 0$, then there is a separable modification taking values in $[-\infty,\infty]^d$. \item[\upshape (b)] If $\rho(s,t):= \sqrt{\Ee\left[ |X_t-X_s|^2\right]}$ is well-defined and the pseudo metric space $([0,\infty),\rho)$ is separable, then there is a separable modification taking values in $\rd$. \end{enumerate} Moreover, if \textup{(a)} or \textup{(b)} holds, every countable dense set $D\subseteq [0,\infty)$ can be used as a separating set. \end{fact} We refer to Wentzell~\cite[Satz 3, p.~79]{wentzell79} and Lifshits~\cite[Prop.~1, p.~26]{lifshits95} for the simple proof.
+This is mainly due to the following two results: \begin{fact}[Doob] Every stochastic process $(X_t)_{t\geq 0}$ with values in $\rd$ has a separable modification taking values in $[-\infty,+\infty]^d$. \end{fact} A proof of this can be found in Dellacherie \& Meyer~\cite[Thm.~29, p.~157]{dm-1} or in Doob~\cite[Thm.~II.2.4]{doob53}.
+Note that the modification is, in general, not $\rd$-valued; moreover, we have no control on what the separating set $D$ will be. \begin{fact} Let $(X_t)_{t\geq 0}$ be a stochastic process with values in $\rd$ which is defined on a complete probability space. \begin{enumerate}\itemsep5pt \item[\upshape (a)] If $(X_t)_{t\geq 0}$ is continuous in probability, i.e.\ $\lim_{s\to t}\Pp\left(|X_s - X_t| > \epsilon\right)=0$ for all $\epsilon>0$ and $t\geq 0$, then there is a separable modification taking values in $[-\infty,\infty]^d$. \item[\upshape (b)] If $\rho(s,t)\coloneqq \sqrt{\Ee\left[ |X_t-X_s|^2\right]}$ is finite for all $s,t\geq 0$ and the pseudo metric space $([0,\infty),\rho)$ is separable, then there is a separable modification taking values in $\rd$. \end{enumerate} Moreover, if \textup{(a)} or \textup{(b)} holds, every countable dense set $D\subseteq [0,\infty)$ can be used as a separating set. \end{fact} We refer to Wentzell~\cite[Satz 3, p.~79]{wentzell79} and Lifshits~\cite[Prop.~1, p.~26]{lifshits95} for the simple proof.